muddery/muddery/README.md

 Our website is http://www.muddery.org.

+#Features
 Muddery is still under construction.
-It will have following feathers.
+It will have following features.

 1. Muddery is in Python, so it can run on multiple platforms.
 Users can install it in just several minutes.